Frequently Asked Questions

 • Judicial process:

 It is important to remember that these costs may vary depending on your specific situation, state or country.
-In addition, the exchange rate can also affect the total cost for those who lives outside europe.
+In addition, the exchange rate can also affect the total cost for those who live outside europe.
 It is recommended to make a detailed budget before starting the process and consider a margin for unforeseen costs.

 Having an Italian citizenship offers a number of advantages and is considered an excellent option for several reasons, including: